 When you click on a link to send an email to us or you are asked to submit an online enquiry form with details such as your name, email address and telephone number, this data is sent by our server as an email message and is not logged by any other system.

-3.3 Assisted conception online enquiry form and health information
+3.3 Fertility online enquiry form and health information

-You will be asked to provide contact details and health information when you complete the online enquiry form for our assisted conception service.
+You will be asked to provide contact details and health information when you complete the online enquiry form for our fertility service.
 This enables us to deal with your enquiry efficiently and may facilitate the consultation and treatment process.

 The Assisted Conception Unit (ACU) stores information separately to any NHS health record about you and your partner with regard to any IVF treatment we provide you.
 The ACU is legally obliged to maintain any patient information for 30 years as per the HFE Act 1990 (as amended).
 Your information is stored in a secure area with controlled access to it.